 There are plenty of homebrew browsers/apps that have been invented over time.
 It initially began with individual gamers who wanted more from the games they played.
 They, therefore, added features to commercially made games by corporates and flooded the market.
 Gaming companies have had to get creative and have made their homebrew browsers such as the Vita Homebrew Browser by PlayStation and the Wii Homebrew Browser by Nintendo.
 These homebrew browsers have become a haven for all sorts of apps, some of which are illegal and lack licenses.
 Some are used to hack consoles that can then be used to collect data that may be used to cause harm to others.

-Even though many homebrew browsers/apps have been used for illegal reasons, most have been quite convenient, especially in helping consumers access products and find online solutions to their gaming problems without having to pay the exorbitant rates charged by corporates.
+Even though many homebrew browsers/apps have been used for illegal reasons, most have been quite convenient, especially in helping consumers access products and find online solutions to their gaming problems without paying the exorbitant rates charged by corporates.
 Some may argue that it is because of homebrew browsers and apps that the gaming world has grown massively with the advent of the internet.

 The significance of the homebrew browsers and apps is still up for debate and continues to split opinions.
-But only time will tell their real significance to the industry.
+But only time will tell their fundamental importance in the industry.